Jorenar/blog/2023-02-19-less-known-c.md

 ---
 layout: post
-title:  "Lesser known tricks, quirks and features of C"
+title:  "Lesser known tricks, quirks, and features of C"
 ---

-There are some tricks, quirks and features which seems to throw even experienced developers off the track.
-Thus I periodically revisit this blogpost, to do a sloppy job of gathering them in an unordered list with some short explanations, examples, quotes, or references.
+There are some tricks, quirks, and features which seems to throw even experienced developers off the track.
+Thus, I periodically revisit this blogpost, to do a sloppy job of gathering them in an unordered list with some short explanations, examples, quotes, or references.